-The shift in mechanisms for objectivity
+The scientific mechanisms for objectivity

 Objectivity - based in results repeatedly reproducible within limits of precision

-Measurability - consistent measurement, qualitative & quantitative
+Measurability - consistent measurement, qualitative & quantitative data sources

 Completeness - including all relevant factors for decision making